Diablo-PR/FakeNewsDetector/README.md

 # FakeNewsDetector

-It uses Sklearn a TfidfVectorizer is built on the dataset.
+It uses Sklearn and TfidfVectorizer is built on the dataset.
 A Passive Agressive Classifier is initialized and fit the model.
 The accuracy score and the confusion matrix reflect how well the model is doing.